-- 697. The rationale behind Article 2.2 of the WADC is that prohibited substances and prohibited methods, as defined by the Prohibited List, are forbidden as such independent of intent, fault, or negligence. - a.
-Use of a Prohibited Substance - 698.
-During the Sochi Games, the Athlete underwent three doping control tests on 6, 12 and 15 February 2014.
-On each occasion, the Athlete provided urine samples that were given the respective reference numbers 2869269, 2889705 and 2889786.
-Those samples were subsequently transported to the Sochi Laboratory.
-The results of the subsequent analysis of the samples did not reveal the presence of any prohibited substance. - 699.
+- 695. The rationale behind Article 2.2 of the WADC is that prohibited substances and prohibited methods, as defined by the Prohibited List, are forbidden as such independent of intent, fault, or negligence. - Use of a Prohibited Substance a. - 696.
+During the Sochi Games, the Athlete underwent one doping control test on 6 February 2014.
+The Athlete provided a urine sample that was given the reference 2888730.
+The sample was subsequently transported to the Sochi Laboratory.
+The results of the subsequent analysis of the sample did not reveal the presence of any prohibited substance. - 697.
 This case does not involve an alleged ADRV under Article 2.1 of the WADC, i.e. presence of a prohibited substance.
 Thus, as explained above, the range of evidence that the Panel may examine for the purposes of considering whether the Athlete committed an ADRV is wider than under Article 2.1.
-Whereas the presence of a prohibited substance can and must be established exclusively by laboratory analysis, the use of a prohibited substance may be established by any reliable means, including, but not limited to, witness evidence, documentary evidence and conclusions drawn from analytical information other than proving the actual presence of prohibited substance. - 700.
+Whereas the presence of a prohibited substance can and must be established exclusively by laboratory analysis, the use of a prohibited substance may be established by any reliable means, including, but not limited to, witness evidence, documentary evidence and conclusions drawn from analytical information other than proving the actual presence of prohibited substance. - 698.
 The IOC DC concluded by inference that the Athlete had used a prohibited substance.
-In particular, it drew this inference principally from: (a) the evidence which established the existence of a general sample-swapping and cover-up scheme at the Sochi Games; (b) the fact that the Athlete was named on the Duchess List.
+In particular, it drew this inference principally from: (a) the evidence which established the existence of a general sample-swapping and cover-up scheme at the Sochi Games; and (b) the fact that the Athlete was named on the Duchess List.
 In this regard, the IOC DC explained that it